-In this work, we consider using a predictive model (the EDIP2 score, Escobar et al. (2012)) to make ICU transfer decisions.
 There have been substantial efforts by the medical community to develop predictive models for patient outcomes (e.g readmissions, death, admissions, etc.).
 A primary motivation behind this work has been to utilize such models to guide operational decisions and allow clinicians and administrators to better utilize limited healthcare resources.
-This approach has been considered in the emergency department setting (e.g. Peck et al. (2012), Xu and Chan (2016)).
-This approach has also been considered in call centers (Gans et al. 2015).
-Using simulation, we look at the impact of proactive transfer policies, while Peck et al. (2012) considers the impact of moving discharges earlier in the day on congestion.
+This approach has been considered in the emergency department setting (e.g. Peck et al. (2012), Xu and Chan (2016)) and call centers (Gans et al. 2015).
+In contrast to these prior works, we do not directly use the predicted probability of deterioration or death in the ward/TCU provided by the EDIP2 model.
+Rather, we use the dynamically updated EDIP2 score as an important covariate to estimate the effect of ICU admission on patient outcomes for different values of the EDIP2 score.
+Then, using simulation, we assess the impact of proactive transfer policies for different severity groups classified by their EDIP2 scores.
 There have been a number of simulation studies examining the impact of ICU congestion on patient delays and diversions (e.g. Lowery (1992), Bountourelis et al. (2012) among others).
-To the best of our knowledge, we are the first to examine patient transfer decisions based on predictive models in addition to being the first to incorporate the possibility of proactive ICU transfers.
-Moreover, we use our empirical findings that rely on causal models to calibrate our simulation model.
+To the best of our knowledge, we are the first to rely on causal models to estimate impact of patient transfers from the ward/TCU at different levels of proactively transferring patients into the ICU.